-Ed Sheeran is spotted playing in Ipswich
+Ed Sheeran plays impromptu gig in Ipswich

 "He's such an amazing local celebrity who is so down to earth and a man of the people."

-The singer announced on his Instagram Story he was was about to do a free gig near Ipswich Town Hall after buying a guitar at local shop Music World.
+The singer announced on Instagram he was was about to do a free gig near Ipswich Town Hall after buying a guitar at local shop Music World.

 Well, that doesn’t happen every day… working from Ipswich Town Hall today and ‘bump’ into Ed Sheeran doing a gig!Posted by Ipswich Borough Council on Friday, October 7, 2022